 → Try the above tactics out on your favourite motorcycle insurance comparison site and see if you get different prices back.

-If you have managed to blag some big saving or have other tips for cheap motorcycle insurance, I’d love to hear from you in the comments below.
+If you have managed to blag some big savings or have other tips for cheap motorcycle insurance, I’d love to hear from you in the comments below.